Housing advice on release from prison

 If your licence conditions mean you cannot return home, you should speak to your offender manager before you are released.

-If you are eligible to be released on tag, your offender manager will need to approve your intended accommodation to ensure that it complies with your sentence or licence conditions.
+If you are eligible to be released on a tag, your offender manager will need to approve your intended accommodation to ensure that it complies with your sentence or licence conditions.

 Some other housing providers will accept applications if you are on a tag.
 Contact the resettlement advice service on 0300 123 1999 for advice on other housing providers who accept these applications.